hmcldryl/KaEatSaan/README.md

 *Saan tayo kakain?
 Bahala na si Batman!* No more!
 Let KaEatSaan decide for you!

 ## About 🤔
 KaEatSaan (from *"Kahit"* + *"Saan"*) is your trusty sidekick when you and your barkada can't decide where to eat.
 Gone are the days of the endless "Ikaw bahala" loop!
-Just tap a button and let destiny (aka our app) choose your next food adventure!
+Just tap a button and let destiny (aka this app) choose your next food adventure!

 ## Features 🌟
 - **Random Pick:** One tap lang, may kainan na!
 Get a random restaurant or karinderia suggestion